Vizonex/aiomultithreading/README.md

 ## FYI
 - If your goals involved some form of brute-forcing that's offline, please note that Asyncio is not the best canidate for this.
-Use hashcat if your trying to grind those kinds of things out.
+Use [hashcat](https://github.com/hashcat/hashcat) if your goal involves grinding hahes or perform any offline brute-forcing.

 # Usage: